stayteef/shutdown.tools/docs/index.md

 # Shutdown Tools

 A collection of tools, websites, strategies that could be used by HRDs, journalists, and anyone, during internet outages.
-If you would like to help in categorising these projects, please submit a pull request to this file.
+If you would like to help in categorising these projects, please submit a pull request to this [repo](https://github.com/stayteef/shutdown.tools).

 Friends, if you'd like to contribute, please just submit a pull request. :) https://github.com/stayteef/shutdown.tools